ankitjain28may/personal-blog/_posts/2020-12-17-communitybridge-mentee-with-keptn.md

 hidden: false
 featured: true
 ---
 Hey folks, I am Ankit Jain, and currently working as an Infrastructure (DevOps) Engineer at Razorpay.
-I have successfully graduated from the Keptn mentorship program.
+I have successfully graduated from the CNCF communitybridge mentorship program.
 In this blog post, I will be sharing my experience of contributing to [Keptn](https://keptn.sh/), CNCF sandbox project as a Linux Foundation's [CommunityBridge](https://communitybridge.org/) Program Mentee.

 ![https://twitter.com/ankitjain28may/status/1339136773063024640](/assets/uploads/screenshot-2020-12-17-at-9.17.28-pm.png)